Białystok: Sports

+Lowlanders Białystok is an American football club, that plays in the Polish Football League (Polska Futbol Liga), and are three-times Polish Bowl champions.

 Other notable clubs include men's football team Hetman Białystok (with additional boxing and contract bridge sections), basketball club Żubry Białystok, and football club Włókniarz Białystok with both men's and women's sections, however, all of the aforementioned teams play in the lower leagues as of 2022–23.